vishalsingh2972/React-JS/Namaste React/E9-Optimizing our App/Code/README.md

 ```
 								NOTES

-- Single-responsibility principle (SRP) - makes our code more testable, more maintainable and more reusable.
+- Single-responsibility principle (SRP) - makes our code more testable, more maintainable and more reusable with the help of modularity.